WitteStier/grepolis-hacker/README.md

 ## Do you play Grepolis and want to autoFarm?

-Grepolis Hacker is just a SIMPLE to use, FREE and undetectable tool to autoFarm Grepolis.
+Grepolis Hacker is just a SIMPLE to use, FREE tool to autoFarm Grepolis.
 This very simple to use script will claim or loot your farms each 5 minutues.

+## Notice

+**During testing, Grepolis blocked me from there services for a period of time.
+Grepolis is able to detect tools like these.
+Be aware of the consequences**

 ### Why